LawyerCat42069/BRC-420-69/README.md

 1. Assemble Parent (BRC-420) Collection JSON with all desired metadata.
 Identify satoshis of parent and child inscriptions using a satoshi indexer and include that information in the metadata of each.
 2. Next you will need to convert your desired visual output into a bitmap, and from there convert it into a base64 string.
 You can do this using the LibrarytoBMP script for all files in the chosen directory.
 3. Then, you will need to convert the metadata into a BSON that is then converted into a separate base64 string.
 You can do this using Metadata_BSON_Convert.
 4. Then using BRC69_EncryptStrings, you encrypt the base64 into two AES hashes using AES encryption.
+OrdinalMaker will take a designated JSON containing metadata alongside the JSON containing the base64 data for the images, and encrypt as a two separate hashes using AES encryption, writing them into a separate table.
-5. The AES hashes are your BRC-69 Ordinal.
-Inscribe all of your BRC-69 ordinals.
+5. The paired AES hashes are your BRC-69 Ordinals.
+Inscribe all of your BRC-69 ordinals as strings using the format found in SampleBRC-69Ordinal.
 6. Incribe parent JSON file containing AES key and all metadata when you are ready to reveal the collection.
 7. Ensure accuracy and validity of all metadata, send parent ordinal to satoshi's wallet.
 8. Marketplaces, apps, websites, wallets and other readers will utilize BRC-69Decode+Embed to decode the AES hashes of individual ordinals using the (now public) key in a fully decentralized and permissionless way.